 What makes your company different?
 Why would your ideal candidates want to work at your company, instead of for some of your competitors?
 What is in it for them if they join your company?
 Think beyond the salary.
 Highlight interesting projects, career development opportunities and benefits and perks you offer.

 Don’t forget to include a call to action at the end of your job ad.
 Tell candidates exactly what they need to do in order to apply for your open job position.
 Should they send their CV and include a cover letter?
 Attach their portfolio or some other examples of their work?
 Do you require some other type of documents, such as a copy of your candidate’s diploma, certifications, etc.?

 Finally, don’t forget that your detailed applying instructions should also include an application deadline.
-It is a good practice to include a name and phone number of a person candidates can contact if they have any questions regarding advertised job opening and application process.
+It is a good practice to include a name and phone number of person candidates can contact if they have any questions regarding the advertised job opening and application process.

 Newspaper job ads are still an effective way to find and hire a certain type of candidates - even in this modern, digital era.